 Literally, ‘rimé’ means a ‘non-sectarian’ or ‘non-biased’ view.
 While some people may think this is related to the idea of all systems being equal, it is actually focused on recognizing the value and benefit of multiple points-of-view.

 One way to understand this is to consider how we use medicine.
 There are many medicines and each has the capacity to cure specific types of sicknesses.
 We do not normally mix our medicines.
-Instead, we recognise the specific needs of each patient and choose the right medicines for helping them overcome their problems.
+Instead, we recognize the specific needs of each patient and choose the right medicines for helping them overcome their problems.

 In the same way, developing a Rimé philosophy means knowing how each system works, what are its defining characteristics, what are its strengths and how can it be used to alleviate dissatisfaction.
 While we may have a personally favorite view, a favorite practice or a favorite system, there is no contradiction.
 We can hold a non-sectarian view while recognizing that specific practices and teachings are especially suited for our needs.

 The Rime yogi Shabkar Tsokdruk Rangdrol said, “In the arya land of India, the teaching spread and came to include the eighteen schools of the shravakas, whereas in the snowly land of Tibet, we find the disctinctive flavors or Sakya, Geluk, Nyingma, the Kagyu schools of Drukpa, Drikung, and Dakpa, Shije, Chod, Jonang, Bodongp, and so on, each with its unique flavor and yet all committed to the fundamental teaching of Buddha.”…”Just because one teaching doesn’t suit a particular individual, it doesn’t mean it won’t help anyone.”